Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 In summary, GOST is defined as:

 \begin{quote} \textit{A technical framework deployed within SAGSIN that maintains bidirectional interaction with the physical network.
-It constructs task-specific digital models leveraging a unified knowledge base and, through the mining of semantic features and intelligent reasoning, achieves real-time state reflection and control command generation.} \end{quote}
+It constructs task-specific digital models leveraging a unified knowledge base and, through goal-oriented modeling, semantic feature mining, and intelligent reasoning, achieves real-time state reflection and control command generation.} \end{quote}

-GOST transcends the role of a mere model that mirrors the real-time state of SAGSIN; it functions as an intelligent engine that empowers the network.
-Its framework encompasses data acquisition, bidirectional communication, goal understanding, digital modeling, and action generation.
-The three layers depicted in Fig. \ref{figlabel2} permeate these components; for instance, within the communication module, the integration of semantic communication and goal-oriented communication effectively compresses data traffic, thereby enhancing bandwidth utilization in SAGSIN \cite{meng2024semantics}.
-Detailed technical implementations of these components will be elaborated upon in Section IV.

 Table \ref{tab:dt_vs_st} presents a conceptual comparison between GOST and DT, highlighting differences stemming from both specific technologies and distinct objectives.
 The conventional DT strives for precise, full-scale replication, where fidelity serves as the primary measure of effectiveness.
 In contrast, GOST aims for functional sufficiency, establishing utility as the key evaluation criterion.
 Specific metrics and methodologies will be discussed in detail in Section V.